 A good yet cheap Oktoberfest souvenir recommendation is to buy a traditional liter Maß stein.
 You can find them throughout the festival, selling for about €10 per liter stein.
 Don’t even think about stealing a stein from a beer hall, as you’ll get a hefty fine in addition to an unpleasant run-in with security who is specifically watching for this.

 Also, if you’re buying a few of these steins and you’re flying out of Munich, be sure to take note of your baggage weight allowance.
-Those steins are heavy and may cause you to pay for an overweight baggage fee if you haven’t accounted for the added weight.
+Those steins are heavy and may cause you to pay an overweight baggage fee if you haven’t accounted for the added weight.

 Instead, consider small knick-knacks and mementos that can fit in your pocket.
 There are plenty of little souvenirs, such as pins and plushes, to consider.
 Sure, they may be cheap, both in price and quality.
 But if an inexpensive trinket makes you happy and will bring back fun memories of Oktoberfest once you’re back home, then go for it.